Makonn/Luola/README.md

-# Entry for "design a new onlinelot" competition by Veikkaus.
+# Entry for "design a new online lottery ticket" competition by Veikkaus.

 Your goal is to find all the treasures with the help of the inventory of yours.

 Game ends after all the treasures which can be opened are opened and all road parts are revealed.

-Sword beats skeletons, shield beats dragon, staff beats wizard and kitten is useless.
-Playable here http://people.uta.fi/~makkonen.petja.u/projektit/Luola/
+Sword beats skeletons, shield beats dragon, staff beats wizard and the kitten is useless.